 Check the condition of the gas and electrical system.
 If in any doubt, have them checked out by a professional as faulty systems can be lethal.
 Look out for any signs of DIY work on these systems.

 Motorhomes sold after 2001 carry a unique Motorhome Identification Number (MIN), a Vehicle Identification Number (VIN) and their Vehicle Registration Mark (VRM).

 Preloved strongly recommends that you carry out an HPI check before parting with your money.
 This check will confirm the true identity of the van as well as report if it has outstanding finance, has been reported stolen, or has previously been recorded as an insurance write off.

 Check your licence

 Watch out if the van weighs more than 3,500 kg.
 In this case, if you are over 70 or if you passed your test after 1 January 1997 you will not be automatically entitled to drive it on your licence and may require you to take a further driving test.
 For more information, see this page.

 Finally, be a good buyer

-Be a good buyer by turning up on time for your viewing, making a prompt decision (having done all the appropriate checks), and offering to take the van away promptly.
+Be a good buyer by turning up on time for your viewing; make a prompt decision (having done all the appropriate checks), and offer to take the van away promptly.
 If you need a loan, get it in place beforehand so you are ready to go.
 Offer the seller a guaranteed method of payment that both you and the seller are happy with.